learn-co-curriculum/cssi-2.7-loops/Readme.md

 + take in an array of favorites
 + for each favorite, it should alert to the screen something like “The Shawshank Redemption?
 That is my favorite too!”

 Now create a new array of your favorite songs.
-Try calling the myFavorites() function with your favorite songs array.
+Try calling the myFavorites() function with the songs array.